gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 releases of `Django`, enabling you to use the latest and best version that is still guaranteed to work with your project.
 This is great because:

-- you enable automatic, compatibile security fixes,
+- you enable automatic, compatible security fixes,
 - it automatically pulls in bug fixes on the library side,
 - your application will keep building and working in the future as it did today because the significant version pin protects you from pulling in versions whose API would not match.